Welcome to Cub Scout Pack 163

 Awards are a very important part of the Scouting program.
 They help build self-esteem by providing recognition for a Scout’s hard work.
 We encourage you to applaud, whistle, and cheer for all of the Scouts as they are presented with their awards at Pack Meetings.

 There is a pack activity fee of $150 per year.
-It can be paid all at once or you can pay $37.50 per quarter.
 The fee (combined with proceeds of fundraising activities and nominal charges for some events) is used by the pack to pay for awards, campsite rentals, den expenses, Pinewood Derby, crafts supplies, facilities rental, food and decorations, etc.

 You may optionally choose to subscribe to Boys Life magazine for $12/year.
 This magazine is geared towards scouts, and ties in closely with the monthly scouting program activities.

 Every year around November, Boy Scouts of America requires each unit to renew for the following year.
-Both youth and adult registrations will need to be renew and paid for the following year.
+Both youth and adult registrations will need to be renewed and paid for the following year.
+Adults will need to update their Youth Protection Training if it has been expired.
+Leaders will need to complete their position specific trainings.

 Financial aid may be available based on need and availability, please contact our Charter Organization Representative to discuss alternate arrangements.
 We would like to see all children able to participate in Scouting and we don’t want the registration fee to be an obstacle.
-Financial aid is also available for Cub Camps in the summer.
+Financial aid also known as Campership is also available for Cub Camps in the summer.

-Transfers from another pack are welcome at any time.
+Transfers from other packs are welcome at any time.
 The Council collects a $1.00 transfer fee at the time of each transfer.

 Youth Protection Training